frandreoli/text_lemma_count/README.md

 ```

 The relevent arguments of the class are given by:
-- `path`: It defines the path to the PDF file.
+- `path`: The path to the PDF file.
-- `verbose`: An optional keyword variable which encodes an optional flag for logging messages during initialization and operations.
+- `verbose`: An optional flag for logging messages during initialization and operations.

 Upon initialization the PDF file is read using `pypdf` and some metadata are stored, which can be retrieved via the attributes: